digitalstuart/kenmare-car-share/README.md

 ## Deployment

-* I created a new app in Heroku called 'kenmare-car-share' with the region selected as 'Europe'.
+* I created a new app in Heroku called *kenmare-car-share* with the region selected as 'Europe'.
-* I then ran '$ heroku login' in the Gitpod CLI and followed the instructions for logging into Heroku.
+* I then ran *heroku login* in the Gitpod CLI and followed the instructions for logging into Heroku.
-* I then ran '$ heroku apps' in the CLI to confirm that 'kenmare-car-share' was listed.
+* I then ran *heroku apps* in the CLI to confirm that *kenmare-car-share* was listed.
-* I then ran '$ heroku git:remote -a kenmare-car-share' in order to set my Heroku app as the remote master branch.
+* I then ran *heroku git:remote -a kenmare-car-share* in order to set my Heroku app as the remote master branch.
-* I then ran '$ pip3 freeze > requirements.txt' in order for Heroku to know the requirements for running the app.
+* I then ran *pip3 freeze > requirements.txt* in order for Heroku to know the requirements for running the app.
-* I then ran '$ echo web: python app.py > Procfile', which tells Heroku to refer to my 'app.py' file in order to begin running the application.
+* I then ran *echo web: python app.py > Procfile*, which tells Heroku to refer to my 'app.py' file in order to begin running the application.
-* I then ran 'git add', 'git commit' and 'git push heroku master' to send everything to the remote repository.
+* I then ran *git add*, *git commit* and *git push heroku master* to send everything to the remote repository.
-* I then ran '$ heroku ps:scale web=1' to tell Heroku to start running the app.
+* I then ran *heroku ps:scale web=1* to tell Heroku to start running the app.
-* In my Heroku app, I navigated to 'Settings > Reveal Config Vars' - I specified my IP and PORT and MONGO_URI here.
+* In my Heroku app, I navigated to *Settings > Reveal Config Vars* - I specified my IP and PORT and MONGO_URI here.
 * I then clicked 'Open app' and my website was deployed live to https://kenmare-car-share.herokuapp.com.
-* I created an 'env.py' file containing my MONGO_URI environment variable, with the variable then used in the corresponsing path in my 'app.py' file.
-'Env.py' is also referenced in a '.gitignore' file in order to mask password details.
+* I created an *env.py* file containing my MONGO_URI environment variable, with the variable then used in the corresponsing path in my *app.py* file. *Env.py* is also referenced in a *.gitignore* file in order to mask password details.
 * In order to clone this project, you should paste https://github.com/digitalstuart/kenmare-car-share.git into your chosen editor's terminal.
-Then type 'git remote rm origin' into the terminal to sever the link with the original.
+Then type *git remote rm origin* into the terminal to sever the link with the original.
 * You would also need to create your own MONGO_URI variable, env.py and .gitignore file.

 ## Credits